datawire/ambassador-docs/docs/edge-stack/2.5/topics/running/ambassador.md

 ##### Strip matching host port

-* `strip_matching_host_port: true` will tell $productName$ to strip any port number from the host/authority header before processing and routing the request.
+* `strip_matching_host_port: true` will tell $productName$ to strip any port number from the host/authority header before processing and routing the request if that port number matches the port number of Envoy's listener.
 The default is `false`, which will preserve any port number.

 In the default installation of $productName$ the public port is 443, which then maps internally to 8443, so this only works in custom installations where the public Service port and Envoy listener port match.